Jacqueline Brunner

 Project Number: 162.1002

-Nigeria's population is suffering from a high unemployment rate.
-In addition, the economic burden on households has increased due to record-high inflation and the abolition of fuel subsidies.
-Women and young people from conflict areas are disproportionately affected by this.
+Nigeria's population is suffering from high unemployment.
+In addition, households are under increasing pressure due to record-high inflation and the removal of fuel subsidies.
+Women and young people from conflict areas are disproportionately affected.
 In this context, Mission 21 and its partner organizations and churches are committed to empowering women and young people.
-They strengthen their skills and life prospects through training and further education opportunities.
+They strengthen their skills and life prospects through training and further education.

-The target group of the educational projects are vulnerable people from the states of Adamawa, Borno, Kaduna, and Plateau, which are characterized by poverty and armed conflicts.
-These include, for example, victims of the Boko Haram crisis and conflicts between farmers and Fulani militants, especially widowed and single women, as well as women and girls who have been victims of abduction and sexual violence.
-The target group also includes young people from Jos, who are characterized by poverty and violent conflicts, are instrumentalized for violent conflicts and have slipped into drug addiction.
+The target group of the education projects are vulnerable people from the states of Adamawa, Borno, Kaduna and Plateau, which are characterized by poverty and armed conflict.
+These include those affected by the Boko Haram crisis and the conflicts between farmers and Fulani militants.
+One focus is on widowed and single women as well as women and girls who have experienced abduction and sexual violence.
+The target group also includes young people who are affected by poverty and violence and who are often instrumentalized for violent conflicts and slip into drug addiction.

 Mission 21